fulcrumgenomics/stitch/README.md

 - ci: the index of the chain across all chains for this query
 - cn: the number of chains for this query
 - AS: the alignment score of the sub-alignment (not the chain, see as for that)
+- SA: the semicolon-delimited list of alignments for the given chain (rname, pos, strand, CIGAR, mapQ, NM)

 ### Optional pre-alignment